 When she became a senator in 2009, she drew on her mother’s commitment to raising the voices of those who most need advocates and gained a reputation for taking on the toughest fights in Washington.
 She successfully pushed for the repeal of the discriminatory Don’t Ask, Don’t Tell policy, co-authored and passed the STOCK Act to ban insider trading by members of Congress, and passed the historic 9/11 health bill, giving long overdue support to first responders.
 And She continues to push for a national paid family leave plan and military justice reform.

-Inspired by her grandmother, Kirsten has made it her life’s mission to support and empower more women to step up and run for office.
-In 2010, Kirsten launched Off The Sidelines: a call to action to encourage women and girls to make their voices heard on the issues they care about.
-In eight years, Off The Sidelines has recruited, mentored and supported dozens of women candidates for higher office and helped elect some of the Democratic Party’s brightest rising stars.
+Kirsten is also carrying on her grandmother’s fight to bring women into the political process, making it her life’s mission to help more women run for office.
+In 2010, she launched Off the Sidelines, issuing a call to women and girls to get involved, raise their voices, and put their names on the ballot.
+In the past 10 years, Off the Sidelines has raised more than $10 million to help hundreds of women candidates run for office and it has helped elect some of the Democratic Party’s brightest rising stars.

-Kirsten graduated from Dartmouth College and the UCLA School of Law.
-She served as a law clerk on the Second Circuit Court of Appeals and as a lawyer in the U.S. Department of Housing and Urban Development during the Clinton administration.
-She was elected to the House of Representatives in 2006 as the congresswoman representing NY-20 and was appointed to the U.S. Senate in 2009, where she has since won reelection twice.
-Kirsten splits her time between upstate New York and Washington, D.C., and lives with her husband, Jonathan; their two sons, Theo and Henry; and their labradoodle, Maple.
+Kirsten is a graduate of Dartmouth College and the UCLA School of Law.
+She splits her time between upstate New York and Washington, D.C., and lives with her husband, Jonathan; their two sons, Theo and Henry; and their labradoodle, Maple.